learnjin/barrister-ruby-redis/README.md

 First, check out Barrister RPC here: http://barrister.bitmechanic.com

+## Reference Implementation

+For a working example of a Rails UI backed by services using the RedisTransport and RedisContainer, see https://github.com/laser/ruby-micro-services-redis

 ## Usage

 To instantiate a Redis transport, at a minimum you need the name of the list